QuentinRa/blog.quentinra.dev/maths/optimization/uo/quadratic.md

 [Go back](..)

-A quadratic problem is something like
+A quadratic problem is something like this:

 @
 \min f(x) = \frac{1}{2} X^t * A * X + b^T X